 - Glucosamine for Dogs: Our Recommendation

 Glucosamine is a naturally occurring compound already present inside the bodies of most mammals, including your beloved pup.
 Unfortunately, internal glucosamine tends to diminish over time as your dog ages.
 When this happens, your dog’s natural ability to heal themselves slows down.
 It can take longer to recover from simple injuries and strains, and their overall movement may slow down altogether.
-That’s one reason why supplementation is usually a good idea.
+That’s one reason why adding additional dietary supplements to your dog's diet is usually a good idea.

 How Does Glucosamine Work in Your Dog’s Body?